vijaycoderisetechnologies/servvai-docs/pages/getting-started/settings/widget.md

 ---
 # Servv Widget Shortcode Guide

-The Servv plugin allows you to add a fully customizable **event widget** anywhere on your WordPress website using a simple shortcode.
+The Servv plugin allows you to add a fully customizable **Event Widget** anywhere on your WordPress website using a simple shortcode.

 ---

 ## How to Add the Widget

 Follow these steps to display the widget: